How to notify the AA when someone dies

 • The date of death

 Membership numbers have 16 digits and can be found on the back of the AA membership card.
 Policy numbers appear on any insurance documents, renewal letters, or bank statement direct debit entries.
-If you can’t find a number, submit the form anyway – the AA can search their records using the deceased’s name, date of birth, and address.
+If you cannot find a number, submit the form anyway – the AA can search their records using the deceased’s name, date of birth, and address.

 Source: The AA – report a bereavement, verified May 2026.